-☐ If a leak is found at the seal housing, carefully remove and refit.
-Be very careful with the O-rings and check they have not been damaged during installation.
+If a leak is found at the seal housing, carefully remove the seal housing assembly and examine the O-rings.
+Be very careful with the O-rings and check for defects, damage, wear or presence of foreign material in the O-ring grooves.
+Replace if necessary.

 3.10 Reinstalling Differential and Axles Reinstall the third member to the differential housing according to your vehicle service manual.
 Reinstall the drive shaft.
-Replace the axle seals if necessary and fit to the axles.
-Insert both axles fully into the housing, engaging splines, and then gently tap them inward.
+Replace the axle seals if necessary and fit to the axles. ☐ Insert both axles fully into the housing, engaging splines, and then gently tap them inward.
 NOTE: Be careful not to damage the axle shaft oil seals when installing the axle.
 Support the axle's entire weight where possible. ☐ Torque down the axle bolts to manufactures specifications.